timescale/docs/self-hosted/upgrades/major-upgrade.md

 <Procedure>

-### Upgrading the Timescale extension
+### Upgrading the TimescaleDB extension

 1. Connect to psql using the `-X` flag.
-This prevents any `.psqlrc` commands from accidentally triggering the load of a previous Timescale version on session startup.
+This prevents any `.psqlrc` commands from accidentally triggering the load of a previous TimescaleDB version on session startup.
-1. At the psql prompt, upgrade the Timescale extension.
+1. At the psql prompt, upgrade the TimescaleDB extension.
 This must be the first command you execute in the current session:

     ```sql